Please respect the following style and spelling rules when you submit a story to the Atlantic Sentinel.

 - Use the American English spelling.

 - Spell out numbers up to 21 as well as large round numbers.
-For example: More than sixty million Americans voted for Mitt Romney in the 2012 election, giving him 206 electoral votes.
+For example: More than sixty million Americans voted for Mitt Romney in 2012, giving him 206 electoral votes.

 - For percentages, use numerals and spell out “percent.”
 Omit the 0 if less.
-For example: Britain’s economy contracted .3 percent in the last three months of 2012.
+For example: The British economy contracted .3 percent.

 - Capitalize all words in the title except: and, but, for, or, articles and prepositions.